cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 You can use one of the following methods to store a secret:

 -  Submit a **POST** request against the secrets resource.
-Include the secret metadata in the JSON body and include the secret itself in the ``payload`` attribute.
+Include both the secret metadata and the secret data itself (the payload as it is called in |project name|) in the JSON body.

 -  Submit a **POST** request without a ``payload`` attribute against the secrets resource and then include the payload in a subsequent **PUT**